documaster/documaster-api/v1/endpoints.md

 We recommend taking the following precautions when performing free-text searches

-* explicitly override the `documentVersions` `attribute`s to be returned in the response as the `text` attribute may unnecessarily increase the payload size significantly for documents that contain a lot of text
+* Explicitly override the `documentVersions` `attribute`s to be returned in the response as the `text` attribute may unnecessarily increase the payload size significantly for documents that contain a lot of text.
-* consider making use of text highlight snippets (`highlights` returned for each resource) instead of retrieving the unabbreviated text attribute (`text`) that may be significantly larger
+* Consider making use of text highlight snippets (`highlights` returned for each resource) instead of retrieving the unabbreviated text attribute (`text`) that may be significantly larger.
   See the model specification for more details about `highlights`.
-* in order to receive any `highlights` for the attributes of a related resource, you must request that it is `expanded`.
+* In order to receive any `highlights` for the attributes of a related resource, you must request that it is `expanded`.
 You would still get the primary results in the response even if you do not do this, but you will not receive the corresponding highlighted snippets.

 Note that the API will always return the latest document version in document searches if you `expanded` the response with `documentVersions` in order to satisfy the most common use case for the search service - free-text searches in the document text.